-If this conjecture is true, it will be interesting to study infinite minimal graphs.
-This can motivate also the study of Morse theory in the space of $1$-cycles with infinitely many edges.
+If this conjecture is true, it will be interesting to study infinite critical graphs.
+This could also motivate the study of Morse theory in the space of $1$-cycles with infinitely many edges.

-However (paradoxically), the author conjectures \begin{conj} For all $d \geq 3$, the number of vertices of a $d$-regular minimal graph attached to $n$ points is $ \leq f_3 (n)$. \end{conj} One can begin with the case where all the angles of the $d$-regular minimal graphs are equal to $\frac{2\pi}{d}$ and try to obtain an intermediate result like Lemma $2.4$.
+However, paradoxically: \begin{conj} For all $d \geq 3$, the number of vertices of a $d$-boundary regular critical graph with $n$ boundary points is $ \leq f_3 (n)$. \end{conj} One can begin with the case in which all of the angles of the $d$-boundary regular critical graphs are equal to $\frac{2\pi}{d}$ and try to obtain an intermediate result like Lemma \ref{eq}.

-The problem of estimating the maximum number of vertices in a minimal graph with some fixed conditions can also be asked in a more general context.
-One can ask the same questions about the graphs embedded in compact Riemannian manifold such as spheres, tori, etc.
+The problem of estimating the maximum number of vertices in a critical graph with some fixed conditions can also be asked in a more general context.
+One may also ask the same questions about the graphs embedded in Riemannian manifolds.
+We shall generalise the definition of critical planar graphs to :

-The known results concern mostly the two sphere with a non necessarily canonical metric (see \cite{mo1} and \cite{he}).
+\begin{de} [Critical graphs in Riemannian manifolds] Let $M$ be a Riemannian manifold and let $A$ be a finite subset of $M$.
+A \emph{critical} graph with boundary points $A$ is a finite embedded graph $G$ in $M$ such that the following conditions are satisfied: \begin{enumerate} \item Each edge of the graph is a geodesic segment. \item Every $a \in A$ represents a vertex of degree 1 in $G$. \item The sum of unit vectors of edges outgoing from each vertex of degree greater than 1 is equal to zero. \end{enumerate} \end{de}